So you want to ride indoors.

 As cyclocross season (or what we used to call Fall) starts looking more like winter in many areas it is normal to start feeling your energy for cycling decrease.
 Where is all the #CXISCOMING?
 And who stole those fresh September legs!

 Regardless of where you live and how you built or failed to build your fitness for cyclocross season, it is a bold goal to take on 1, or 2 (or more!) races for 1, or 2 (or more!) months.
 Most of us come out of a mountain or road season and neglect to take a mid-season break or rebuild our endurance.
 We jump into one or two (or more) cross practices (which are races) a week plus the early season races to test our legs, get the intensity and those coveted early points.

 The problem is we get tired from the repeated back to back weekends of racing.
 We miss our weekend fun rides, our endurance decreases, and the weather starts requiring more work to get motivated and prepared for.
 1 or 2 (or more!) bikes need to be prepped before each race and repaired after each race.
 Then work comes Monday.
-This is tiring even typing and remembering trying to race cyclocross as an unsupported pro!
+This is tiring just to type!

 If your goal was to race until a certain race then that may still be possible.
-Take a week off the cross practices, go to bed early and do only easy workouts all week.
-You will feel better next weekend.
-If you can take the full week easy and get some longer endurance rides in on the weekend.
+Take a week off hard efforts.
+That includes cross-practice, zwift, weekly races, and group rides.
+Go to bed early and do only easy workouts all week.
+If you have to race on the weekend consider doing only one of the days.
+If you can get a weekend off.
+Stay home and get a hard workout in focused on your limiters but not so hard that you are very fatigued.
+Finish knowing you could do another.
+The other day should be a longer (whatever that means for you) workout perhaps 90-180min as a rough range.
 This should make next week and next races go much better.
 If there is no obvious reason to race twice weekly (including weekly races) than stop doing that and focus on the key races remaining on your calendar.

 Are you racing without a goal?